isedsmart/Notes-App/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+This app also uses a JSON server so one needs to be setup.
+I use axios to connect to the baseURL of the JSON server which is by default http://localhost:8000/notes.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\